MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-test-analytics-failed-tests.md

 ***

-## Filter by test file
+### Failed tests filtered by test file

-You may want to view the failed tests of a pipeline for a particular test file only.
-To create the report, carry out the following extra steps along with what is defined previously in this article.
+To view the failed tests for a pipeline and a particular test file, use the following queries.
+To create the report, carry out the following extra steps along with what is defined later in this article.

-- Expand Branch into Test.ContainerName
+- Expand `Test` into `Test.ContainerName`
-- Select Power BI Visualization Slicer and add the field Test.ContainerName to the slicer's Field
+- Select Power BI Visualization Slicer and add the field `Test.ContainerName` to the slicer's **Field**
-- Select the pipeline from the slicer for which you need to see the outcome summary
+- Select the container name from the slicer for which you need to see the outcome summary.

 #### [Power BI query](#tab/powerbi/)